Vermont Energy Investment Corp: $123.1M Revenue, $121.0M Expenses

 - 2023

-The efficiency rubric puts Vermont Energy Investment Corp at a B grade: a composite of 74/100 that lands above the national midpoint.
-The grade reflects solid program-spending discipline alongside reasonable executive compensation and financial reserves.
+The efficiency rubric puts Vermont Energy Investment Corp at a B grade: a composite of 76/100 that lands above the national midpoint.
+The grade reflects solid financial reserves alongside reasonable officer compensation and steady revenue.

 Annual revenue at Vermont Energy Investment Corp runs $123.1M (2023), placing it among the larger U.S. nonprofits in the IRS Form 990 dataset.
-Vermont Energy Investment Corp directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Vermont Energy Investment Corp scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Revenue trend is mildly positive across the five-year filing window — modest growth, consistent with stable funding sources keeping pace with organizational costs.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Vermont Energy Investment Corp reports $1.5M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $123.1M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 Vermont Energy Investment Corp works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How Vermont Energy Investment Corp Compares

-Vermont Energy Investment Corp directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 74/100 is 1 points above the Environment & Animals category average.
+Vermont Energy Investment Corp earns a NonprofitTruth efficiency grade of B (76/100).
+That is 13 points above the Environment & Animals category average.
+Compensation for current officers and key employees represents 1.18% of total revenue.
 The organization holds 5.2 months of operating reserves.

 Revenue History